eglouberman/MLB-hit-predictor/docs/blog8.md

 ![p4](./images/p4.PNG "p4")

-The average precision scores for the three models all hovered around 61-62%, which is about 1-2% lower than the precision scores for the general dataset, which hovered around 63-64%.
-One interesting thing to note is that Logistic Regression performed the best, then SGD, and finally Random Forest while the order was completely reversed for the general dataset.
-However, the difference between the models were less than 1%, so they are all very similar.
+The average precision scores for the three models all hovered around 63-64%, which is about the same as the precision scores for the general dataset.
 The following were some of the most predictable players for each model.
 Some players were very predictable across all models, but there was also some variance in the most predictable players for each model:

 Logistic Regression: